p-ayam/Digital-Synthesis-Lab/README.md

 <br>

-This work aims at designing a simple, digital solution to keep synthetic records of a synthetic chemistry laboratory in a normalized database.
+This work aims at designing a simple, digital solution to keep the workflow of a synthetic chemistry laboratory in a normalized MySQL database, using Excel sheets as the user end, and Python libraries for extraction, transformation and loading (ETL) of the data.

+### 1. Excel Files as the User End
-The assumption is that a summary of every item in **Reactions**, **Reagents**, and **Users** is recorded on the go by the chemists in a commonly accessible excel file as the user-end (`/Data/lab.xlsx`).
+The assumption is that a summary of every item in the list of **Reactions**, **Reagents**, and **Users** is recorded -on the go- by the chemists in a commonly accessible Excel file (`/Data/lab.xlsx`) like the following format (the file is equipped with data validation features to avoid the intake of faulty data):

 Excel sheet **Reactions** filled with dummy data:
 <br>